alebarquin/Lowell-Quant-Club/personal_projects/overnight_patterns/README.md

 What is the cause of these returns?
 (Some clues: the overnight returns broken down by weekdays appear similar across a wide variety of assets.
 The overnight/intraday symmetry is strongest in ranging SPACs.
 The overnight returns occur in small cap stocks with low volume and no options trading.)
 </br>
 </br>
-Are strong sell-offs at open present in stocks that mainly attract retail traders who are not aware of overnight trends.
+Are strong sell-offs at open present in stocks that mainly attract retail traders who are not aware of overnight trends?
 </br>
 </br>
 Some large assets (ex.
 QYLD) already show that overnight returns outweigh morning sell-offs.
 Is it practical to use limit orders to avoid spreads and capture this profitably, or are fills ate the midpoint too difficult to achieve consistently?